radqnico/mazegenerator/GUIDE.md

 ## Command Reference

 Base command:
 - `/maze` — starts a build with sensible defaults near your position.
+If `request-confirm` is true, it shows a preview first and waits for `/maze confirm`; if false, it starts building immediately.
 - `/maze stop` — stops all active maze builds.
 - `/maze reload` — reloads config, messages, and themes (permission `mazegenerator.reload`).